West Coast Innovations in

 Carbon Removal 2026

-The State of Carbon Removal in West Coast
+The State of Carbon Dioxide Removal in the West Coast

 However, a structural advantage without acceleration is fragile.
 Competing jurisdictions now combine similar geological capacity with faster capital deployment and stronger incentives, notably the US 45Q tax credit.
 While Canada’s Investment Tax Credit improves project economics, large-scale facilities still require long-term, creditworthy offtake agreements to secure financing.
 Capital is mobile, and projects will gravitate to markets where funding certainty is greatest.